graveltr/arxiv-sanity-physics/README.md

 Once setup, the application is accessed via port 5000 at your hosting machine's ip.

+What follows is the original readme from https://github.com/karpathy/arxiv-sanity-lite.

 # arxiv-sanity-lite

 A much lighter-weight arxiv-sanity from-scratch re-write.
 Periodically polls arxiv API for new papers.
 Then allows users to tag papers of interest, and recommends new papers for each tag based on SVMs over tfidf features of paper abstracts.
 Allows one to search, rank, sort, slice and dice these results in a pretty web UI.
 Lastly, arxiv-sanity-lite can send you daily emails with recommendations of new papers based on your tags.
 Curate your tags, track recent papers in your area, and don't miss out!